ItsDevannshhh/ApniChaiCSS---chaiwind/Readme.md

 # ☕ ApniChaiCSS Demo

-🚀 A live demo of **ChaiCSS** — a lightweight utility-first CSS engine built with JavaScript.
+🚀 A live demo of **ApniChaiCSS** — a lightweight utility-first CSS engine built with JavaScript. write classes like tailwind but with chai-*

 ## 🌐 Live webpage Demo :-